epfl-ada/ada-2024-project-adattatori/README.md

 ## Research Questions
 - Which are the main different types of target proteins in the fight against HIV?
+- Is there any target with significant better affinity score?
 - Which features do the ligands with high affinty have in common?
 -